 - Anxiety Disorders

 - Obsessive-Compulsive Disorder

 - Personality Disorders

 - Eating Disorders

-To learn how to be admitted into the Evoke Wellness Massachusetts dual diagnosis program, a person must first successfully complete a medical detox program.
+To learn how to be admitted into the Evoke Wellness at Cohasset dual diagnosis program, a person must first successfully complete a medical detox program.
 After detox, the person will be assessed by our expert staff members who will evaluate what program is best for them.
 If addiction and mental health treatment benefits their growth and success in recovery, then they will immediately begin the admission process.